Raghvendra-1406/Skillify-An-Online-Learning-Platform/README.md

 - Add automated tests and a linting workflow
 - Add a centralized `assets/` structure if the static frontend grows further

-## Author

-Prepared for a GitHub-ready portfolio structure based on the existing project workspace.

 ## Repository Hygiene Notes